agostge/lazy_loading_scraping/readme.md

-# Web Scraping Project - Cullen Jewellery Engagement Rings
+# Web Scraping Project -

 This is a Python-based web scraping project that extracts product images and details  from a website, specifically for engagement rings.
 The scraper navigates through the website, handles lazy loading, which is used by the website, collects relevant data, and saves images to a structured directory on the local machine.